Smoothness of stabilisers in generic characteristic: Smoothness of centralisers and Gr o bner bases

 \subsection{Bounded polynomials and Gr\"obner bases}

-For a field $k$, we will want to quantify over all $k$-algebras of bounded presentation, equipped with the structure of a Hopf algebra of bounded presentation.
-That is to say that the lengths and degrees of the expressions which appear in the defining ideal of the underlying affine algebra, together with the comultiplication, antipode and counit are all of bounded presentation.
+Throughout this section we fix $n \in \N$ and $k$ denotes an algebraically closed field.
+We will want to quantify over all $k$-algebras of bounded presentation, equipped with the structure of a Hopf algebra of bounded presentation.
+Here ``bounded'' means that the lengths and degrees of the polynomial expressions which appear in the defining ideal of the underlying affine algebra, together with the comultiplication, antipode and counit are bounded.
 To do so, we need to formulate statements to say that the Hopf algebra axioms are satisfied.
 Our main tool to this end will be to quantify over all Gr\"obner bases of bounded degree.

-We refer to \cite[Ch.~15]{Eis95} for a fulsome introduction to Gr\"obner bases, but for our purposes we collect a simplified version here.
+We refer to \cite[Ch.~15]{Eis95} for a hearty introduction to Gr\"obner bases, but for our purposes we collect a simplified version here.

-The basic principle is to provide a process for reduction of elements of $S:=k[x_1,\dots x_n]$ by elements of an ideal which will terminate in a finite number of steps.
+The basic principle is to provide a process for reduction of elements of $S:=k[x_1,\dots x_n]$ by elements of an ideal, which will terminate in a finite number of steps.
 Hence one wants to know when the size of an expression is reduced by an operation, and for this one first needs to choose a total order on monomials.
-This order needs to be \emph{admissible} in the sense that $m_1>m_2$ implies $nm_1>nm_2>m_2$ for any monomials $m_1,m_2,n$ such that $n$ is non-trivial monomial.
+This order needs to be \emph{admissible} in the sense that $m_1>m_2$ if and only if $m_1m_3>m_2m_3>m_2$ for any monomials $m_1,m_2,m_3$ such that $m_3 \ne 1$.

-We will mostly demand of the order that for any monomial $m\in S$, there are only finitely many $m'<m$.
-Hence we may use the homogeneous lexicographic ordering, in which Thus the set of monomials is isomorphic to $\N$ as a totally ordered set.
-We define $\m_k$ to be the \emph{$k$th monomial in $S$} and observe that $\m_1=1$.
-For a polynomial expression $f\in S$, we then define a \emph{term} of $f$ to be any monomial appearing in $f$ with a nonzero coefficient and the \emph{initial term} $\In(f)$ to be the greatest term appearing in $f$ with respect to $>$.
+We will demand of the order that for any monomial $m\in S$, there are only finitely many $m'<m$.
+For instance, we may use the \emph{homogeneous} (or \emph{graded}) \emph{lexicographic ordering}, in which Thus the set of monomials is isomorphic to $\N$ as a totally ordered set.
+We define $\m_r$ to be the \emph{$r$th monomial in $S$}; observe that $\m_{\ell_d}$ is then the top monomial of total degree $d$.
+If $m$ is a monomial then we define $k^*\cdot m$ to be $\{\lambda m\,|\,\lambda\in k^*\}$ and we call elements of this form {\em terms}; every polynomial can be written uniquely as a sum of terms.
+We extend $>$ to terms by defining $\lambda m_i> \mu m_j$ if $i> j$ and $0\neq \lambda, \mu\in k$, and we define the \emph{initial term} $\In(f)$ to be the greatest term appearing in $f$ with respect to $>$ (taking $\In(0)= 0$).
 For an ideal $I\subseteq S$, we define $\In(I)$ to be the ideal generated by the elements $\In(f)$ for all $f\in I$.
+If $g$ and $h$ are terms then there is a unique monomial $m$ such that $m$ divides $g$ and $h$, and any other monomial dividing $g$ and $h$ also divides $m$: we define $\gcd(g,h)= m$.